MicrosoftDocs/OData-docs/Odata-docs/client/using-dataservice-ihttpclientfactory.md

 ## Getting Started

-To use **HttpClient** with `Microsoft.OData.Client`, you can use the `HttpClientFactory` property of `DataServiceContext`.
+To customize **HttpClient** with `Microsoft.OData.Client`, you can use the `HttpClientFactory` property of `DataServiceContext`.
 This lets you inject your custom HttpClient instance.

 ### 1. Using Dependency Injection

 You can use the [`IHttpClientFactory with .NET`](/dotnet/core/extensions/dependency-injection) to configure and inject HttpClient instances.

 > **Note that we use an `empty string` here since `OData Client` does not detect `named clients`.**
 Here's how:

 ```cs